chainwayxyz/citrea-docs/developer-documentation/bitcoin-appchain/deploy-an-l3-using-celestia.md

 ### Step 4: Generate node configurations

-Navigate to the `op-node` and generate the configuration for the L3 node:
+Navigate to the `op-node` directory and generate the configuration for the L3 node:

 ```bash
 cd ../../op-node